 Ultimately, composite materials increase the cost-effectiveness of running an aircraft, but also offer OEMs the flexibility to produce aircraft parts that are customised to perform at maximum effectiveness.

 The use of composites in the Automotive sector

 Composites have been welcomed with open arms in the automotive sector, providing benefits in in cost savings, reduced cycle time and improved efficiency of production.

 For example, tooling for composite parts can cost as little as 20% of the cost of tooling for comparable metal parts.
 The reduced composite investment helps to lower the cost per build, enabling car-makers to achieve better margins.

 Composite materials have also been used to boost the fuel efficiency of cars.
 For example, a component to a car seat can be 20-40% lighter helping to reduce the weight of the car.
 This is particularly important considering the UK government is cracking down on carbon emissions in the automotive industry.

 Overall, composites enable car-makers to enjoy similar cost-saving and fuel efficiency benefits as aerospace manufacturers.

 The use of composite materials in the automotive and aerospace industry is enabling both the aerospace and automotive industries to expand into more environmentally friendly territory, as well as reduce their costs and boost product quality.

-To learn more about how you can improve your manufacturing productivity, download the eBook '5 Ways to boost efficiency in NC Programming and CNC Machining'.
+To learn more about how you can improve your manufacturing productivity, download the '5 Ways to boost efficiency in NC Programming and CNC Machining' eBook.